d-morrison/IntroStatActivities/_book/08-A12-inference-1cat_CI-theory.md

 * Parameter of interest

-* Bootstrapping
+* Multiplier

-* Confidence interval
+* Normal distribution

 To review these concepts, see Chapter 5 in your textbook, focusing on Sections 5.1 through 5.3.